 Displays all of the available networks.
 You can remove a network or add one that is not already allocated.
 A minimum of one network is required.
-If you will continue running the source VM on the Avance unit, ensure that the MAC address for each network interface in the new VM is different from the source VM.

 - 8. Optionally, clear the check box for Auto start Virtual Machine after import if you need to reprovision the VM before starting it for the first time on the everRun system. - 9.
 Click Import to begin importing the VM.
 When the transfer is complete, click Done to close the import wizard.